People with Lynch syndrome may experience:

 - A family history of colon cancer that occurs at a young age

-- A family history of other related cancers, including ovarian cancer, kidney cancer, stomach cancer, small intestine cancer, liver cancer and other cancers
+- A family history of other related cancers, including ovarian cancer, kidney cancer, stomach cancer, small intestine cancer, liver cancer, sweat gland cancer (sebaceous carcinoma) and other cancers

 When to see a doctor

 If you have concerns about your family history of colon or endometrial cancer, bring it up with your doctor.
 Discuss getting a genetic evaluation of your family history and your cancer risk.